adamayres/next-dynamic-css-issue/README.md

 ## Notes

 This issue only occurs when navigating via page links, direct access to the `index` or `other-page` load the CSS correctly.

+This bug appears to have been introduced as a regression from https://github.com/vercel/next.js/pull/12843 that fixed a related issue, [#10557](https://github.com/vercel/next.js/issues/10557), where there is a flash of unstyled content when navigating to a page that contains a dynamically loaded component